Sorting Out Sales Tax for Heavy Duty Shops

-As with most businesses, keeping on top of licenses, fees, and taxes for a heavy duty repair shop is a full-time job requiring extreme organizational skills.
-Heavy duty shops are subject to a range of different taxes including state sales tax unless you do business in one of the few states that don’t tax retail sales.
-Among the 45 states that do, the rules for sales tax on auto parts aren’t all the same.
-That’s why it’s essential that you consult a lawyer or an accountant to get the scoop on the sales tax laws in your state.
-However, here are some tax facts heavy duty repair shop owners should be aware of.
+Keeping on top of licenses, fees, and taxes is a full-time job requiring extreme organizational skills.
+Heavy-duty shops in particular are subject to a range of different taxes.
+This can include state sales tax (unless you do business in one of the few states that don’t tax retail sales).
+If you’re in one of the 45 states that do charge sales tax, the rules for sales tax on parts aren’t all the same.

 State Sales Taxes